NOW SHOWING: EXTRACTS

 Malcolm Race is now a full-time artist after recent retirement from being Course Leader for BA Contemporary Fine Art Practice at Hull School of Art & Design

 He describes his paintings as a physical manifestation of forgotten and lost fragments from the subconscious, discovered and remembered and even prompted through the process of painting.
 “I do not work to a plan.
 I paint as if to discover or unearth an image that already exists which when found is deliberately buried again.
 I love and respect a blank canvas for its infinite possibilities, just like a field of fresh snow.
 Who knows what’s in there?
 That first mark is stark and lonely but meaningful, challenging me to respond.”

 For the last fifteen years, Ilona Sulikova has been making hand built, raku-fired, individual pieces.
 Her work seeks to achieve harmonious relationships between the 3D form and surface decoration.
 She enjoys experimenting with a variety of post firing processes, using the elusive dry copper glaze, to achieve vivid colours.

 “I have always had a very emotional engagement with my subject and often it takes on a more metaphorical aspect in which some echoing of the human experience or the numinous occurs.
 I try to give the viewer a space to rest in and identify with.
 Some people on a purely familiar basis; they like trees or the sea.
 Others will enter into a more intimate space of identification with another like spirit and gain solace that they are not alone.”

-About The New School House Gallery
+About the New School House Gallery

 Paula Jackson and Robert Teed co-founded The New School House Gallery in 2009 and are joint directors.
-Together they have curated over 40 exhibitions and projects across a range of disciplines and media.
+Together they have curated over 40 exhibitions and projects across a wide range of disciplines and media.
 ‘The 21st century curator is a catalyst – a bridge between the local and the global… The possibility of enlightenment comes from embracing chance’ (Hans Ulrich Obrist).